 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are generally more costly than phone calls made at home.
+Phone calls made in jail are generally more expensive than phone calls made at home.
 Phone calls are restricted on how often you can use the phone, but inmates must keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the rules and are disciplined, phone privileges could be reduced or cut altogether.

 Phone Number: 205-367-2000